suzumar/ROS4_manus/README.md

 # Introduction

 This repository contains discussion, analysis pipelines, files and scripts used in the preprint https://biorxiv.org/cgi/content/short/2021.12.21.473593v1

 **"Integrated metabolomic, molecular networking and genome mining analyses uncover novel angucyclines from Streptomyces sp.
 RO-S4 isolated from Bejaia Bay, Algeria"**

+later published in Frontiers in Microbiology, Systems Microbiology : https://www.frontiersin.org/articles/10.3389/fmicb.2022.906161/full

 > Throughout this documentation the names in the final publication are diffeent than those used in the analysis.
 Rather than exchange all names we provide the correspondence between names that are:

 > RO-S4 is equivalent to S4